 The menu boasts that it’s a secret recipe, and when I inquired about the secret, our waitress was mum at first.
 I asked her what the French toast was crusted in because the batter was amazing.
 So she let part of the secret out: The French toast is deep fried.

 French toast is now something I can never order again anywhere for the rest of my life.
 Because I will never have deep fried French toast again.
 So thank you, Jean’s Cottage Inn, for the best French toast I’ve had in my life.
-But also, no thank you because I will order French toast for breakfast again until I’m back in Union Gap.
+But also, no thank you because I will not order French toast for breakfast again until I’m back in Union Gap.

 Quick side note about fried food: Old Town Station (2530 Main St) has deep fried Oreos.
 They were six for $6 when we were there, so keep that in mind if you need a treat.
 And see if you can get a biscuit to go too.
 The restaurant serves homemade drop biscuits with their benedicts and other meals, and they’re really good.